What is Carbon Molecular Sieve?

 What is Carbon Molecular Sieve (CMS)?

-How Does CMS Work in Nitrogen Generator?
+How Does CMS Work in a Nitrogen Generator?

-- Molecular sieving: Tiny pores (~0.3–0.5 nm) in the carbon selectively capture oxygen, and other small impurities.
+- Molecular sieving: Tiny pores (~0.3–0.5 nm) in the carbon selectively capture oxygen and other small impurities.

 - Nitrogen output: Clean, high-purity nitrogen exits the vessel.